 - a.
 Segment Certificate Systems into networks based on their functional or logical relationship, for example separate physical networks or VLANs; - b.
 Apply equivalent security controls to all systems co-located in the same network with a Certificate System; - c.
 Maintain Root CA Systems in a High Security Zone and in an offline state or air-gapped from all other networks; - d.
 Maintain and protect Issuing Systems, Certificate Management Systems, and Security Support Systems in at least a Secure Zone; - e.
 Implement and configure Security Support Systems that protect systems and communications between systems inside Secure Zones and High Security Zones, and communications with non-Certificate Systems outside those zones (including those with organizational business units that do not provide PKI-related services) and those on public networks; - f.
-Configure each network boundary control (firewall, switch, router, gateway, or other network control device or system) with rules that support only the services, protocols, ports, and communications that the CA has identified as necessary to its operations;
+Configure each network boundary control (firewall, switch, router, gateway, or other network control device or system) with rules that support only the services, protocols, ports, and communications that the CA has identified as necessary to its operations; - g.
+Configure Issuing Systems, Certificate Management Systems, Security Support Systems, and Front-End / Internal-Support Systems by removing or disabling all accounts, applications, services, protocols, and ports that are not used in the CA's or Delegated Third Party's operations and allowing only those that are approved by the CA or Delegated Third Party;

-- g.
-Configure Issuing Systems, Certificate Management Systems, Security Support Systems, and Front-End / Internal-Support Systems by removing or disabling all accounts, applications, services, protocols, and ports that are not used in the CA's or Delegated Third Party's operations and allowing only those that are approved by the CA or Delegated Third Party; - h.
-Review configurations of Issuing Systems, Certificate Management Systems, Security Support Systems, and Front-End / Internal-Support Systems on at least a weekly basis to determine whether any changes violated the CA's security policies; - Grant administration access to Certificate Systems only to persons acting in Trusted Roles and require their accountability for the Certificate System's security; - j.
+- Ensure that the CA's security policies encompass a change management process, following the principles of documentation, approval and review, and to ensure that all changes to Certificate Systems, Issuing Systems, Certificate Management Systems, Security Support Systems, and Front-End / Internal-Support Systems follow said change management process; - i.
+Grant administration access to Certificate Systems only to persons acting in Trusted Roles and require their accountability for the Certificate System's security; - j.
 Implement Multi-Factor Authentication to each component of the Certificate System that supports Multi-Factor Authentication; - k.
 Change authentication keys and passwords for any privileged account or service account on a Certificate System whenever a person's authorization to administratively access that account on the Certificate System is changed or revoked; and - l.
 Apply recommended security patches to Certificate Systems within six (6) months of the security patch's availability, unless the CA documents that the security patch would introduce additional vulnerabilities or instabilities that outweigh the benefits of applying the security patch.